divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 1. Send one or more `/internal/test/collect_start` requests ({{collect-start}}) to the collector. (this provides a handle for use in the next step)
-1. Send `/internal/test/collect_poll` requests ({{collect-poll}}) to the collector, polling until it is completed. (the collector will provide the calculated aggregate result)
+1. Send `/internal/test/collect_poll` requests ({{collect-poll}}) to the collector, polling until each collection is completed. (the collector will provide the calculated aggregate results)
 1. Stop containers.
 1. Copy logs out of each container.
 1. Delete containers, and clean up container networking resources.